jvihrial/afolson.github.com/about.md

 permalink: /about/
 weight: 4
 ---

-# Skip Around
+#### Table of Contents
   * [General](#general)
   * [Contact](#contact)
   * [Twitter](#twitter)

 ### General

-I guess this is where I write about myself.
-Here are some things you should know about me:
+I guess this is that area of the site where I write some stuff about myself.
+There's a lot to know, and I'm usually happy to tell, but here are some things you *should* know about me:

  - I'm Amanda, a 20-something human that fits somewhere between software developer, marketer, and recruiter.
 If you were to draw a Venn diagram of my career it would look like some sort of crazy bubble wrap.
  - I have a BS in Software Design, and an MS in Forensic Studies (computer forensics).
 I got both when I was 21.